TheNathannator/PlasticBand/Docs/Instruments/5-Fret Guitar/Rock Band/PS3 and Wii.md

 Pickup switch: Right stick Y

-- TODO: Define ranges for each of the notches
+- See the [General Notes](General%20Notes.md) doc for more details.

 ### As A Struct